 Anyway, they ultimately opted not to put on any defense at all whatsoever.

-That means he'll get the year in prison.
+That means he'll get the year in prison, probably consecutively, if I had to guess.

 That would mean nine months in prison.

-So he did his all of this willingly.
+So he did all of this willingly.

-And so I there's always a sense certain sense of admiration I have for people that take a stand on principle, and that's what Bannon did here.
+And so there's always a certain sense of admiration I have for people that take a stand on principle.

 And it takes a lot of courage to be willing to give up your freedom on a principle that you believe in.

-And anyway, it comes just days after the district judge in this case, Carl convened a jury selection.
+And anyway, it comes just days after the district judge in this case, Carl, convened a jury selection.

-Defense lawyers for Bannon had been frustrated by the judge overseeing the case.
+Throughout the trial, defense lawyers for Bannon had been frustrated by the judge overseeing the case.

-The judge scuttled attempts to deploy an advice of counsel defense strategy in which Tannin would argue he was shielded from liability for defying the subpoena because he was following the advice of his lawyers.
+The judge scuttled attempts to deploy an advice of counsel defense strategy in which Bannon would argue he was shielded from liability for defying the subpoena because he was following the advice of his lawyers.

 That was shot down.

-Uh judge also blocked Bannon's team for calling on certain prominent witnesses like Nancy Pelosi.
+Judge also blocked Bannon's team for calling on certain prominent witnesses like Nancy Pelosi.

-He didn't he didn't exactly say it this way.
+He didn't exactly say it this way.

-Um, you just you just on something like a misdemeanor, because we're really talking about a misdemeanor here.
+On something like a misdemeanor, because we're really talking about a misdemeanor here.

 This is not a felony.